Osteoclave/shadowrun-randomizer/README.md

 * The Tenth Street monorail is open for business when the game begins.
 * The King starts out paid off, so you can enter and leave the caryards freely.
 * You don't have to defeat the Rust Stilettos to enter Jagged Nails.
-* The "Jester Spirit" keyword is no longer required to defeat the Vampire.
 * As in vanilla, you must defeat Drake to get the Aneki Password.
 * Remember that you can hire shadowrunners to help you out.